-Wear safety glasses throughout.
+Wear safety glasses throughout, especially when clearing up the experiment.

-Hydrogen, H2(g), (HIGHLY FLAMMABLE) – see CLEAPSS Hazcard HC048.

-Chlorine, Cl2(g), (TOXIC, DANGEROUS FOR THE ENVIRONMENT) – see CLEAPSS Hazcard HC022a.

-Sodium hydroxide, NaOH(aq), (CORROSIVE) – see CLEAPSS Hazcard HC091a.

-*The products of the electrolysis of the salt solution are all more hazardous than the starting materials.
+The products of the electrolysis of the salt solution are all more hazardous than the starting materials.

+Hydrogen, H2(g) is EXTREMELY FLAMMABLE.
+See CLEAPSS Hazcard HC048 or refer to your local safety advisory body.

-Hydrogen is EXTREMELY FLAMMABLE, chlorine is TOXIC and DANGEROUS FOR THE ENVIRONMENT, and sodium hydroxide is CORROSIVE.
+Chlorine, Cl2(g), is TOXIC and DANGEROUS FOR THE ENVIRONMENT See CLEAPSS Hazcard HC022a or refer to your local safety advisory body.

+Sodium hydroxide, NaOH(aq), is CORROSIVE.
+See CLEAPSS Hazcard HC091a or refer to your local safety advisory body.

 Ensure that the current is turned off as soon as a trace of chlorine is detected.
-Chlorine (TOXIC, DANGEROUS FOR THE ENVIRONMENT) can be a problem for asthmatic pupils.
+Chlorine can be a problem for asthmatic pupils.
 If the directions in the procedure notes are followed, then very little chlorine is produced.
-Sodium hydroxide is CORROSIVE.
-Ensure that students wear eye protection, especially when they are clearing up the experiment.

-**If distilled water is a problem, then tap water could be used.
-But it may affect the colours produced, especially in areas with hard water.

-***If electrode holders are not available, another suitable means of securing the electrodes could be used.
-Do not use bungs because the products are gases.

 Method